 In the Hands-on session, you will get a hands-on view of the practice and discuss how you can apply this practice in your organization.

 The price per hands-on session is 80 Euro (excl.
 VAT).
-The sessions are online and organized in the morning from 8am-10am (CET).
+The sessions are online and organized in the evening from 7 pm -21pm (CET).

-Barely one in twenty teams is a winning team.
-Winning teams combine dealing with each other differently, listening and integrating different points of view, aligning individual initiatives, and making joint decisions.
-Unfortunately, the thoughtful interplay is lacking in many self-directed approaches, making self-direction challenging to develop.
+Winning teams combine dealing with each other differently, listening and integrating different points of view, aligning individual initiatives, and taking joint decisions.
+Thoughtfulness in interplay is lacking in many self-management approaches, making self-management difficult to develop.

 Thoughtful action is the basis for creating consciously development-oriented or learning organizations.
-We briefly highlight seven tools that form the basis for taking ownership and thinking together.
+We briefly highlight seven tools that also form the basis for incorporating ownership and true collaborative thinking.
+It is up to you, dear participant, to assess how these out-of-the-box outlines will shape the future of teamwork.